 The state line was arbitrary as the rock and wildlife attested.

 I looked further into Oklahoma and saw an opening in the canyon.
-It would be tempting to go further.
-But the sun was getting hot and my map did not show this portion of the public land.
-Some other time.
+It would be tempting to go also.
+But the sun was getting hot, and my map did not show this portion of the public land—some other time.

 I made my way back to camp.
 Drank some cold tea and ate some fresh fruit.
 I read.
 Relaxed.
-Enjoyed just being in this remote and quiet area.
+I enjoyed just being in this remote and quiet area.

 A young couple and a small child would be in the unofficial campground for the evening.
 We waved to each other.
-Made minimal small talk.
+We made minimal small talk.
 Much like me, I suspect they wanted solitude.
 They chose a spot where we would not see each other.

 The sun set.
-Dinner was made in the twilight.
+I made dinner in the twilight.

 The quiet and desolate area is perhaps the best testament to how our country has been misguided and wrong at times.

-My own ethnic group saw their own share of prejudice during World War II.
-However, being more numerous, more politically connected and of European background, the worse of this type of behavior was not experienced by the majority of those in the Italian or Italian-American community in the United States.
+My ethnic group saw their share of prejudice during World War II.
+However, being more numerous, more politically connected, and of European background, the worse of this type of behavior not experienced by the majority of those in the Italian or Italian-American community in the United States.
 The Italian community was fortunate.
-The Japanese community was not.
+The Japanese population was not.

 With these sober thoughts in mind, I continued my historic pilgrimage and went to the site of the Sand Creek Massacre.